-YouTube prankster: I was kicked off Delta flight for speaking Arabic
+Delta kicked Adam Saleh off flight for speaking Arabic, YouTube star claims - amNewYork

-A YouTube star known for pulling pranks on planes claims that he was kicked off a Delta flight from London to New York City on Wednesday because he spoke Arabic in a call to his mother.
+A YouTube star known for pulling pranks on planes claims he was kicked off a Delta flight from London to New York City on Wednesday because he spoke Arabic in a call to his mother, but the airline says he was being disruptive.

 Adam Saleh, of Brooklyn, told his story in a series of tweets and videos posted online.